 Sec.
 2. (a) This rule applies to the issuance of a registration, permit, modification approval, or operating permit revision required under this article and the sources or emissions unit or units required to obtain a registration, permit, modification approval, or operating permit revision under this article, except where rules in this article establish more specific requirements.
-No person shall construct, operate, or modify a source or emissions unit required to obtain a registration, permit, modification approval, or operating permit revision prior to issuance of a registration, permit, modification approval, or operating permit revision prior to issuance of a registration, permit, modification approval, or operating permit revision, except as provided in this article.
+No person shall construct, operate, or modify a source or emissions unit required to obtain a registration, permit, modification approval, or operating permit revision prior to issuance of a registration, permit, modification approval, or operating permit revision, except as provided in this article.